Sacramento Area Office: (916) 772-3600 San_Francisco Area Office: (707) 578.3600 Los_Angeles Office: (949) 260.3600 Phoenix_Office (855) 705-3600

 Webinars & Presentations

 DTR is scheduled to present 12 national webinars & Presentations this year.
 As an expert in the industry, we are routinely invited to present material applicable to Architects, Engineers, Manufacturers and Contractors.
 Most of our webinars have 200 to 300 paid attendees.
 See our "Articles & Seminar" page for upcoming Webinars.

 DTR authors papers, blogs and industry newsletter articles throughout the year.
 There are many changes within the building industry, and we are more than happy to summarize those changes and weigh new requirements against good building practices.
 Hope you enjoy our insight…

-L.A.
-Area Office Moves
+NEW L.A.
+Area Office Location

-DTR Consulting Services has recently moved our Los Angeles Area Office to better serve our A/E Clients in the Southern California area.
+DTR Consulting Services has moved our Los Angeles Area Office to better serve our A/E Clients in the Southern California area.
 The new location provides for future growth and easier access to area freeways.

 Tom will be evaluating and recruiting the best new staff, the area has available.
 He will be in charge coaching new staff members into the existing DTR Culture and provide training for both experienced and junior members in the DTR approach to serving our Architectural Clients.
 DTR will be looking to hire both Building Envelope Engineers, Specifiers and Quality Control Staff.